 Enter resilient channels.
 These handy dandy gadgets effectively isolate the framing studwork from the drywall, which can have drastic effects on sound reduction.

 Insulated garage doors are great for regulating temperature as well as soundproofing!
 Garage door insulation can be built into the door itself in the form of polyurethane injection or polystyrene paneling.
 Weather stripping can be added post-installation for additional atmosphere control and soundproofing.

 Perhaps the best method of soundproofing is some combination of these methods.
 Depending on your specific situation, combining a few of these techniques is the best way to reduce sound.
 The cheapest combination is the resilient channels alongside multiple walls.

 Don’t Forget the Door!

-Here at Precision Garage Door Service, the place we can help with soundproofing is in the garage door!
-Give one of our certified professionals a call today to learn all about our insulation options and how we can best help with your soundproofing plans!
+Here at Precision Garage Door of Columbia, the place we can help with soundproofing is in the garage door!
+Give us a call today to learn all about our insulation options and how we can best help with your soundproofing plans!